pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ### Page content

-Now I've told Next.js how many pages exist under the `blog/*` slug route, I need to tell it what each page's props look like, as Next.js will pass the props to the page component to render the page for the given slug.
-Thankfully, this is pretty easy to do.
-I'll define my getStaticProps function which inspects the passed in blog slug and returns an instance of the corresponding React component props.
+I've told Next.js about the pages that exist under the `blog/*` slug route.
+However, I also need to supply Next.js with the `IBlogPostProps` props per page.
+This is needed for Next.js to render each page matching the route.
+To do this, I define the `getStaticProps` function.
+This function inspects the supplied `context: GetStaticPropsContext` and builds the props data for the matching slug.
+The logic is as follows:

 ```ts
 export const getStaticProps: GetStaticProps = async (context: GetStaticPropsContext): Promise<{ props: IBlogPostProps }> => {